QuantEcon/lecture-python.myst/lectures/var_dmd.md

 is a matrix of regression coefficients of the $m \times n$ matrix $X$ on the $m \times p$ matrix $\Phi_s$.

-We'll say more about this interpretation in a related context when we discuss representation 3.

-We turn next  to an alternative  representation suggested by  Tu et al. {cite}`tu_Rowley`.
+We'll say more about this interpretation in a related context when we discuss representation 3, which was suggested by  Tu et al. {cite}`tu_Rowley`.

-It is more appropriate to use this alternative representation  when, as is typically the case  in practice, we use a reduced SVD.
+It is more appropriate to use  representation 3  when, as is often the case  in practice, we want to use a reduced SVD.